Table of Contents

 KonaKart - Software Architecture

 The KonaKart Server is a multi-threaded component that contains the core functionality of the eCommerce application.
-It exposes both a SOAP Web Service interface ( WSDL ) and a Java API ( Javadoc ).
+It exposes a JAXWS SOAP Web Service interface ( WSDL ), an RMI interface, a JSON interface and a Java API ( Javadoc ).
+It interfaces to a persistence layer and plug in modules for calculating shipping costs, promotional discounts and for connecting to payment gateways.
+The persistence layer supports databases from many different vendors such as Oracle, Microsoft’s SQL Server, DB2 from IBM, MySQL, PostgreSQL and many others.

 Struts is a popular framework that implements the Model-View-Controller (MVC) architecture.
-The source code of the Struts Action classes (for the osCommerce compatible application ) is included in the download package in order to provide examples of how to call the KonaKart Client API.
-The osCommerce compatible application uses JSPs to generate the UI.
+The source code of the Struts Action classes (for the store front application ) is included in the download package in order to provide examples of how to call the KonaKart Client API.
+The store front application uses JSPs to generate the UI.
 However, different technologies can easily be implemented thanks to the modular approach of KonaKart.
-An example of this is our Catalog Inspector Demo which consists of a Adobe Flash object created using Open Laszlo technology.
+An example of this is the jQuery demo that uses the KonaKart jQuery library to make JavaScript calls directly to the KonaKart server engine from within an HTML page on the browser.